seblucas/www-blog/content/en/tips/ftp-proxy.md

-/*
+---
-Title: How to install and configure ftp-proxy
+title: "How to install and configure ftp-proxy"
-Description:
-Author: Sébastien Lucas
-Date: 2011/02/07
-Robots: noindex,nofollow
-Language: en
-Tags: debian,tips
-*/
+date: 2011-02-07
+tags: [debian,tips]
+slug: ftp-proxy
+aliases: [/en/tips/ftp-proxy]
+---
 # How to install and configure ftp-proxy

 http://justnotes.co.cc/2010/01/13/ftp-proxy-in-ubuntu-installation-and-configuration/